-Students not sufficiently advanced for admission to the Life Class are offered facilities for modelling from casts.
+Students not sufficiently advanced for admission to the Life Class are required to model from casts.
 When they have acquired sufficient proficiency, they are admitted to the Life Class without the payment of an additional fee.

 Both Painters and Illustrators would manifestly profit by the added appreciation of form and proportion gained by working in the Sculpture Classes.